 Addressing Japan's Corporate Governance Code

-In anticipation of the enforcement of Japan's Corporate Governance Code to all publicly listed companies from June 2015, Nomura Holdings has been taking various initiatives to reinforce corporate governance.
+With the application of Japan's Corporate Governance Code to publicly listed companies beginning in June 2015, Nomura Holdings has been undertaking various initiatives to reinforce corporate governance.
 As a result, we have at this point adopted all of the principles of the Code.

 Establishing Corporate Governance Guidelines